Enrique Wild

-Enrique Wild (born 27 September 1999) is a Swiss footballer who plays as a defender for Austrian club Juniors OÖ on loan from LASK.
+Enrique Wild (born 27 September 1999) is a Swiss footballer who plays as a defender for Bulle.

 Club career

 On 1 September 2020, Wild signed a two-year contract with Juniors OÖ in Austria.

 On 1 July 2021, Wild moved to LASK in the top-tier Austrian Football Bundesliga.
 On 7 February 2022, he returned to Juniors OÖ on loan.